 Then I glued the cloche to the cardboard base I made out of some silver glittered card stock, and added some tinsel to cover and glue marks.

-I really do love how it turned out, and think the fairy and mushroom will be so cute with my woodland themed Christmas this year, since every winter woodland needs a few Christmas fairies. 😉 I can think of lots more possibilities to create more with vintage looking paper Santas, little Christmas trees, or plastic reindeer.
+I really do love how it turned out.
+I think the fairy and mushroom will be so cute with my woodland themed Christmas this year.
+Since every winter woodland needs a few Christmas fairies. 😉 I can think of lots more possibilities to create more of these.
+How about some with vintage looking paper Santas, little Christmas trees, or plastic reindeer.

 Hope you like this sweet little ornament.
 With a DIY Glass Cloche, life really is a party!